 Anyone who has returned from overseas in the last 14 days will not be permitted to attend a funeral service.

 Equally, those who have come into contact with a diagnosed person cannot attend.

 During this period, we need to change our service regarding the compilation of tribute slideshows.

 If you are able to email photos through to us, we can certainly compile the slideshow.
 However, we will no longer be handling hard copy photos.

 Of course, you can also compile the slideshow yourself and then provide it to us to play on the day.

-Being conscious of the wellbeing of our client families and team, unfortunately for the foreseeable future we will not be allowing viewings to take place.
-However, we will dress your loved one, free of charge.
-Please ask our team for details.
+Being conscious of the wellbeing of our client families and team, unfortunately we may not be able to allow viewings to take place.

 Care and attention